Quantum K-theory of flag varieties via non-abelian localization: Introduction

-Theorem \ref{0}, which effectively reconstructs the big $\mathcal{J}$-function of $X$ from one single generating function, generalizes the result of \cite{Givental:perm8} where the K-ring of the target variety is required to be generated by line bundles (examples include toric varieties and complete flag varieties).
-Twisted big $\mathcal{J}$-functions of $X$ may be reconstructed using the same method.
-Reconstruction of a different flavor is provided under similar assumptions of the K-ring, but for ordinary (i.e. non-permutation-equivariant) quantum K-theory in \cite{IMT}, which recovers the big quantum K-ring from the small J-function through analysis of $q$-shift operators.
+Theorem \ref{0} generalizes the result of \cite{Givental:perm8} where the K-ring of the target variety is required to be generated by line bundles (examples include toric varieties and complete flag varieties).
+Reconstruction of a different flavor is provided under similar assumptions of the K-ring in \cite{IMT}, which recovers the big quantum K-ring from the small $J$-function through analysis of certain $q$-shift operators.